gdsotirov/cvstogit/slackbuilds/Readme.md

 | kernel-headers | 2.6.28.7 | 2009-02-27 00:24:23 | 122 | no | yes | no |
 | kernel-headers | 2.6.30.1 | 2009-07-16 21:34:51 | 122 | no | yes | no |

-It does not seem it worth it to version these and migrate to Git.
+**Solution**: It does not seem it worth it to version these and migrate to Git.

+6. For some build scripts Slackware version is tag while in other its branch, but for submodules to work properly it is better to have these tags converted into branches.

+**Solution**: Convert SLACK-MJ_MN tags into branches with a script.